-In the Pin to Liveboard dialog box, click the name of the Liveboard you would like to add your answer to, then select Pin.
+In the Pin to Liveboard dialog box, click the name of the Liveboard you would like to add your answer to.

-You can also select Create Liveboard at the top of the list to create a new Liveboard, then add your answer to it.
+You can also select Create Liveboard at the top of the list of Liveboards to create a new Liveboard, then add your answer to it.

 You can download a Liveboard as a PDF file, without having to download each visualization separately.
-Downloading a Liveboard works just as it would when downloading an answer: simply click the ellipses icon and select Download as PDF.
+Downloading a Liveboard works just as it would when downloading an answer: simply click the More menu and select Download as PDF.